 Your SDocsSettings entry should look similar to the following:

 You've now successfully configured your S-Docs Connected App.
-You can return to the S-Sign Configuration Steps and continue with Step 4B.

 My Self-Signed Certificate is Expiring Soon!